grimme-lab/xtb_docs/source/hessian.rst

     O           2.45008586500521    0.26032015001761    0.01133571198248
     H           2.61210033905108    0.98358191645276    0.62026402303033

-By invoking the ``--hess`` command line argument, xtb executes a calculation of the Hessian matrix.
+By invoking the ``--hess`` command line argument, *xTB* executes a calculation of the Hessian matrix.
 The  ``--ohess`` keyword may be used instead if a prior optimization of the structure is desired.

 .. code:: text